guillaumejacquart/stupid-cms-db/README.md

 # Stupid CMS
-A stupidly simple CMS to make static sites editable.
+A stupidly simple CMS to make static sites editable without compromising your original static files.

 ## Getting Started
 There is two ways you can get started with Stupid-CMS : from the sample in this repository or using the express middleware